mt16in/hello-world/README.md

 # hello-world
 my first
-Hi everyone this is mayank, i am trying my handon with git
+Hi everyone this is mayank, i am trying my hands-on with git